 At last weekend’s open day, Rosa, a gardening neighbour, gave me two pomelo fruit.
 So I had two opportunities: to grow my own tree and to make refreshing pomelo salad.

+Almost 1,700 people visited my garden last weekend.
+And what a very friendly, gentle, respectful and very inquisitive mob they all were.
 I found the first visitor snoozing in her car as the dawn mist was rising.
 People arrived gradually at first, but as Brisbane turned on one of its magical autumn days, things began…